deslicer/ai-sidekick-for-splunk/src/ai_sidekick_for_splunk/contrib/flows/dev_workshop/README.md

 ## Usage

 1. **Start AI Sidekick**: Ensure the AI Sidekick is running
-2. **Find the Agent**: Look for 'DevDev1666 System Health Agent' in the agent list
+2. **Find the Agent**: Look for 'DevDev_Workshop System Health Agent' in the agent list
 3. **Query**: Ask "Please perform a health check on this Splunk environment"
 4. **Watch**: Observe the multi-phase workflow execution